VfB Stuttgart's Pellegrino Matarazzo: The best US coach in European club football?

 With parents hailing from Avellino and Salerno in the south of Italy, it’s no surprise that Matarazzo was passionate about football.
 A young and hungry squad at Stuttgart now seem passionate about his vision for the game.

-Thirteen matches in, VfB are comfortably among the Bundesliga's top five for goals scored with 26, and knocking at the door of the European places.
-They're also through to the DFB Cup last 16.
+Twenty-three matches in, VfB are comfortably among the Bundesliga's top five for goals scored with 44, and knocking at the door of the European places.

-While former Leipzig assistant coach Jesse Marsch is making a name for himself as the main man at Austrian champions Red Bull Salzburg, Matarazzo is another American scaling even greater heights in European football, in the Bundesliga.
+While former Leipzig assistant coach Jesse Marsch is making a name for himself as the main man at Austrian champions Red Bull Salzburg, Matarazzo - equipped with a new contract through to summer 2024 - is another American scaling even greater heights in European football, in the Bundesliga.